ThemeFuse/Brizy/readme.txt

 == Description ==

+Creating WordPress pages should be fast & easy.
+[Brizy](https://brizy.io/) is the most user-friendly visual page builder in town!
+No designer or developer skills required.
+The only tools you'll need to master are clicks and drags.

+Built on the popular cloud service provided by [BitBlox.me](https://www.bitblox.me/) (developed by [ThemeFuse](https://themefuse.com/)), Brizy is a new and innovative way of building WordPress pages visually.

+All you need to do to start using the visual builder is to install the WordPress plugin.
+It will automatically connect to the cloud (via API) and let you create and edit your WordPress pages directly in the front end.
+It’s free and doesn’t require anything to connect.

+== Highlights ==

 = Smart & clutter free =
 Most page builders crowd all the options for a specific element in remote sidebars, making it hard to focus on the task at hand.
 We show only what's needed, front & centre, close to the element you're editing.